vielhuber/kiwi/README.md

 * no sql triggers
 * no binary / ddl logs
-* works with any shared hosting provider
+* works with any shared hosting provider that runs linux
 * data and schema changes, at the same time
 * blazingly fast
 * command line tool usage